//blog · opinionOPINION

 Beyond per-resolution fees, watch out for these gotchas:

-• Training/setup fees: Enterprise platforms love to charge $5k-10k+ for "onboarding" and "AI training."
-Translation: they configure some settings for you.
+• Training/setup fees: enterprise platforms love to charge $5k–$10k+ for "onboarding" and "AI training."

 What to Ask Before Buying an AI Chatbot